2009 Burrows Cave Hoax Update

 By R. D. Flavin

-Segment from "Holy Grail in America" featuring Burrows Cave artifacts - click to play.
+Image from "Holy Grail in America" featuring Burrows Cave artifacts and Wolter (video removed by Google/YouTube).

 2009 is some two months and change away from completion,

 directed and edited by Andy Awes, written by Maria Awes,

 and features interviews with (in order of appearance